Access superannuation

 May not pay off all your debts

-Unless early release pays off all your debts, you may pay your money to your creditors and still end up in debt or, at worst, losing your home.
+Unless early release pays off all your debts and/or mortgage arrears, you may still remain in debt to your creditors or, at worst, lose your home.